JordanPickles/data-collection-pipeline/README.md

-# Data Collection Pipeline
+# Data Collection Pipeline Project
+Project descripton: "An implementation of an industry grade data collection pipeline that runs scalably in the cloud.
+It uses Python code to automatically control your browser, extract information from a website, and store it on the cloud in a data warehouses and data lake.
+The system conforms to industry best practices such as being containerised in Docker and running automated tests."

-This project creates an industry grade webscraper for coinmarketcap.com using selenium in python.
-This project forms project 3 of the AICore data career accelorator course.
+This project formulates project 3 of the Ai Core data career accelerator, this project will aim to develop a webscraper to collate data from the website, 'coinmarketcap.com'.

 CoinMarketCap is the world's most-referenced price-tracking website for cryptoassets in the rapidly growing cryptocurrency space.
 Its mission is to make crypto discoverable and efficient globally by empowering retail users with unbiased, high quality and accurate information for drawing their own informed conclusions.

-Coinmarketcap.com collates all of the registered cryptocurrencies and their details such as pricing, all time highs, market cap, daily trading volume which are all useful metrics for understanding the cyrptocurrency, it's history and current performance.
-Many people investing and trading with crypotcurrencies utilise these metrics to make informed financial decisions.
+This website collates all of the registered cryptocurrencies and their details such as pricing, all time highs, market cap, daily trading volume and many more metrics which are all useful for understanding cyrptocurrencies.
+Many people investing and trading with crypotcurrencies utilise these metrics to make informed investment / trading decisions.

 ## Milestone 1-4: Developing the web scraper
 The project uses chromedriver to control the webpage.
 Using selenium, this milestone scrapes the links of each page on the webpage and then iterates through each webpage to scrape and collate all of the individual coin page links.
 These are then added to a list which will then be itterable for collecting data in later milestones.

 The CoinMarketScraper class was initialised passing through attributes to be used throughout the scraper class by differing methods.
 ```
 class CoinMarketScraper:
     """This class automates the coinmarketcap.com and navigates through the webpage to collect desired data regarding each cryptocurrency coin within the desired page range"""